 Visit Iva Clement's office on any given day and you might find her monitoring legislative activity on Capitol Hill or a statehouse regarding health care, talking with lobbyists and legislators to advocate on behalf of SCP, working with national organizations to influence legislation, or preparing monthly reports to communicate the current state of governmental affairs with SCP providers and leaders.

 The reason?
-Clement is Vice President of Governmental Affairs at Schumacher Clinical Partners.
+Clement is Vice President of Governmental Affairs at SCP Health.
 It's her job to keep a finger on the pulse of legislative activity in Washington D.C. and every state capital across the U.S.

 “SCP actively advocates on behalf of physicians, hospitals, and patients in the regulatory arena to ensure delivery of care isn't hampered by onerous laws and regulations that bring no additional quality to the patient encounter,” Clement said.

 Advocating on behalf of the health care industry, particularly as it relates to EM and HM clinical practice, is something SCP has had a stake in since its inception.

 "In the early years, SCP advocacy was mostly at a federal level," Clement said.
 "State-level activity was reliant on individual physicians who served within state ACEP or AMA chapters and, later, with our membership in the Emergency Department Practice Management Association (EDPMA).”

 SCP's advocacy efforts have proven quite fruitful, according to Clement.

 "All told, SCP has been a founding member of EDPMA, state organizations such as Medicine LA, Texas Emergency Physician Association, and the Florida Emergency Physician Association, and the former Physicians for Fair Coverage (PFC), a group spearheaded by SCP’s Founder and Executive Chairman, Dr. Schumacher," she said.